TheTigerII/Radar-UREx/rawdatacapture/startupuserguide.md

 If SDK CLI serial times out, check:

 - The radar is flashed with SDK CLI firmware.
+- The radar SOP/switches are in functional mode `00110X`, then reset/power-cycle
+  the radar.
 - The COM port is the command UART, not the data UART.
 - The baud rate is correct.
 - No terminal program already has the COM port open.